 Understand where each developer excels and where they can grow.
 The Skill Matrix maps every team member’s proficiency across four specialist domains — Security, Performance, Correctness, and Patterns — using a color-coded heatmap and a polar radar chart that make strengths and gaps immediately visible.

 Scores are computed from real code review findings over a rolling 90-day window, so the matrix always reflects recent work rather than historical baggage.
+For a complementary view that combines quality with productivity, see the Leaderboard.

 What you get